Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 GitHub: where the files are stored after being "pushed". (link: https://github.com/)

-Balsamiq: was used to create wireframes of the website to serve as a reference point when coding. (link: https://balsamiq.com/).

 The Places Library service within the Google Maps API was used to search for different places within a given area and return the results. (link: https://developers.google.com/maps/documentation/javascript/places?hl=en#TextSearchRequests).